Skip to content

 Gathersnow Hill — common questions

-How hard is Gathersnow Hill?
+How difficult is Gathersnow Hill?

-Where do I park for Gathersnow Hill?
+Where should I park to climb Gathersnow Hill?

-When is the best time to climb Gathersnow Hill?
+When should I climb Gathersnow Hill?

 The standard good-weather months for Gathersnow Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.